Confessions of a Child Molester’s WifeMar 12th, 2011 | By Christina Enevoldsen | Category: All Posts, For Parents

 I didn’t feel capable of making my own decisions or of taking care of myself.
 I looked like an adult, but I was a fraud.
 Part of my attraction to my husband was that he was a take-charge kind of guy.
 I didn’t have to make any decisions with him.

 I disconnected from my body and emotions during my abuse.
 My numbness prevented me from grasping the physical or emotional injury that was thrust upon me.
 Feelings weren’t allowed in our home and there was no safe person to confide in.
-I grew into adulthood as the walking dead.
+I grew into adulthood as an empty body.

 Even motherhood didn’t awaken my feelings.
 I was cut off from Bethany’s pain, too.
-When she hurt herself, I ordered myself to scoop her up and soothe her.
+When she hurt herself, I’d order myself to scoop her up and soothe her.
 Comforting care didn’t come naturally.
 When I discovered her abuse, I was disconnected from it.
 I didn’t feel its gravity and I interpreted that to mean that it wasn’t very serious.

 Believing those lies helped me survive my childhood, but they endangered my child.
 The truth freed me: